padurean/padurean.github.io/_posts/2014-06-10-see-pixyll-in-action.md

 ### Code, with syntax highlighting

-Here's an example of some Scala code with line anchors.
+Here's an example of some Scala code:

 ```scala
 def stateChange = ComposedAction.async(parse.json) { request =>